scala-ide/docs/index.rst

 * Support for mixed Scala/Java projects and any combination of Scala/Java project dependencies.
 Type driven operations are transparent across Scala and Java files and projects, allowing straightforward references from Scala to Java and vice versa.

-* A Scala editor with syntax highlighting, inferred type and scaladoc hovers, hyperlinking to definitions, code completion, error and warning markers, indentation, brace matching.
+* A Scala editor with syntax highlighting, inferred type,  hyperlinking to definitions, code completion, error and warning markers, indentation, brace matching.

 * Project and source navigation including Scala support in the Package explorer view with embedded outline, outline view, quick outline, open type, open type hierarchy.